iiiffi-e2/bell-registry/GOOGLE_OAUTH_MEMBERSHIP_ACCESS_HANDLING.md

 3. **Admin Visibility**: Admins can see how all professionals gained access to the platform
 4. **Fallback Handling**: Graceful handling of both new registrations and existing user logins
 5. **Clean Architecture**: Separation of concerns between OAuth and profile completion
+6. **Enforced Validation**: Users cannot bypass required fields when using Google OAuth
+7. **Clear User Feedback**: Visual indicators show exactly what needs to be completed

+## Validation Requirements

+Before users can use Google OAuth, they must complete:

+- **Email Address**: Valid email format required
+- **Terms & Conditions**: Must be accepted
+- **Membership Access**: Must select a type (for professionals)
+- **Professional Referral Name**: Required if "Professional Referral" is selected

+The Google OAuth button is visually disabled and shows helpful text explaining what needs to be completed.

 ## Testing Scenarios